What Is My Home Worth? How to Use Free Automated Valuation Models

 AVM benefits and limitations

-As Bates mentioned, there are multiple reasons that you should approach the AVM valuation with caution.
+As Bates mentioned, there are multiple reasons to approach the AVM valuation with caution.
 First, an AVM valuation is only as good as the data it has access to.
-There may be multiple data points that are either too difficult to get in an automated fashion or are incomplete or inaccurate.
+Multiple data points may be either too difficult to obtain in an automated fashion or incomplete or inaccurate.

 Bates describes one such example: “In non-disclosure states, such as Utah, [AVMs] lack actual data from the sale of a house, including the sales price.
 We’ve also seen these estimates significantly undervalue homes because the public record often doesn’t include the basement square footage in its property information.”